 If you’ve tried performance management and haven’t seen any effect then this is where you go next.

-A team member with a negative attitude can destroy your project team from the inside out.
+Workplace negativity can destroy your project team from the inside out.
 Think of the resentment from other people at the fact they have to do that person’s work.
 You are at risk of losing high-performing employees and damaging team morale.

 Once you’ve exhausted your plan to help improve their performance, just get rid of them.
 If you think they can contribute effectively on another team where there aren’t personality clashes or other causes of the conflict that you’ve seen, then move them to where they can do a quality job for the company.